JHolzhey/Verloren/README.md

     * API for adding/removing entities from cells
     * API for the rastering of lines and polygons (ex. for adding obstacles like lakes to the spatial grid)
     * API for querying the grid with rectangles, circles, or rays, returning a list of potentially intersecting entities
-  * API for physics: Collection of 2-D collision detection functions (ex. box-box, circle-circle, circle-polygon edge, line-line)
+  * API for physics: Collection of 2-D collision detection functions
+    * Ex. box-box, circle-circle, circle-polygon edge, line-line
 * Physics System: _Includes..._
   * All sprites are culled if outside the rectangular view frustum
   * Player and enemy sprites steer/accelerate realistically
-  * Moving sprites know their cell position and index in the spatial grid and can thus remove themselves from it
+  * Sprites know their cell position and index in the spatial grid and can thus remove themselves from it
   * The spatial grid partition is used for all collision calculations
   * Different entity types represented by a type mask to efficiently determine what types are interacting
   * Collision detection and resolution are handled differently between different entity types:
     * Players, enemies, and obstacles use circle-circle
     * Player or enemy collision with ComplexPolygons uses circle-polygon edge
+    * Players and enemies rigidly collide with obstacles but collide smoothly with each other based on mass
   * Check for overlapping sprites using spatial grid partition
     * Fading in/out transparency of obstacle sprites when character sprites are behind them
   * Various debug functions that can be toggled at runtime for solving physics related bugs